-Functioning democracy depends on our collective commitment to the truth.
-It also depends on our willingness to understand complex issues from many different viewpoints.
+Functioning democracy depends on our collective willingness to seek truth and understand complex issues from many different viewpoints.

-Despite our historically unprecedented ability to connect with anyone instantly, individuals and communities with different perspectives are increasingly isolated from one another.
-Constructive and informed dialogue is deteriorating and society is polarizing as a result.
+Individuals and communities with different perspectives are increasingly isolated in echo chambers.
+Constructive and informed dialogue is deteriorating, and society is polarizing as a result.

-We are in the midst of a technological revolution.
+We are in the middle of a technological revolution.
 Half of the jobs that exist today will be gone or automated in the next decade.